iterative/vscode-dvc/CONTRIBUTING.md

   panel in the _File Explorer_ or the **DVC panel** in the _Source Code_ view) or by running `dvc pull` from a VS Code _Terminal_.

-- In order to run experiments in the demo project (from the **DVC View**), the virtual env should be loaded through the Microsoft [Python extension] (please install it), having this in `.vscode/settings.json`:
+- In order to [run experiments] in the demo project, the virtual env should be loaded through the Microsoft [Python extension] (please install it), having this in `.vscode/settings.json`:

   ```json
   "python.defaultInterpreterPath": "demo/.env/bin/dvc"